 Cerebral Palsy and Cancer Screening

-Even though early detection of cancer offers the best chance for treatment and survival, it can be difficult for individuals with disabilities to get screened for cancer.
+Even though early cancer detection offers the best chance for treatment and survival, it can be difficult for individuals with disabilities to get screened for cancer.

-Data shows that people with CP and other disabilities are much less likely to get mammograms, pap smears, colonoscopies, and other important screenings that can detect cancer before it spreads.
+Data shows that people with CP and other disabilities are much less likely to get mammograms, pap smears, colonoscopies, and other important screenings to detect cancer before it spreads.

 For example, a CDC study found that 57% of adults aged 50-75 without disabilities got screened for colorectal cancer in 2013, compared to 49% of adults of the same age with disabilities.

-Common barriers to cancer screening for adults with disabilities include:
+Common barriers to cancer screenings for individuals with disabilities include: